strata/frontend/docs/templating/table-of-contents.md

 For example, if your HTML has a H2 with no H3s and an H4 then this H4 would be excluded from the table of contents (if you asked to include H4s).
-If your HTML has any H3s then an incorrectly nested H4 would be attached as the last H3 in your HTML.
+If your HTML has any H3s then an incorrectly nested H4 would be attached to the last H3 in your HTML.